mmai/piquetBook/index.md

 A leads his four diamonds.
 To three of thediamonds B plays nine of spades, eight of hearts,and seven of clubs.
 B has now to play one othercard.
 If he believes the ace of clubs to be out,he will naturally throw the nine of clubs.
 If hedoes so, he is capoted.

-The scores will then be:&mdash;A, seventeen in hand,thirteen in play, and forty for the cards and capot;total, seventy.
+The scores will then be:-A, seventeen in hand,thirteen in play, and forty for the cards and capot;total, seventy.
 This, added to his former score offorty-three, makes him a hundred and thirteen.B scores eight, making him ninety-eight.
 A winsa rubicon of three hundred and eleven.

 PIQUET.